 Fully Funding our Public Schools – Research

-At CEF we know there are a TON of resources and data to support our belief that our local Chatham County Schools’ students deserve to attend fully funded public schools – supported by the state of NC.
+At CEF we know there are a TON of resources and data to support our belief that Chatham County Schools’ students deserve to attend fully funded public schools supported by the state of NC.

-In short, the State of NC is required to fund instructional and curriculum expenses in Chatham County Schools, and all traditional public schools across the state.
+In short, the state of NC is required to fund instructional and curriculum expenses in Chatham County Schools, as well as all traditional public schools across the state.
 The counties are to fund school buildings and operations.
-Unfortunately the state of NC does not provide enough funding to Chatham County Schools and our tax dollars add approximately $14M additional for staffing and resources to our schools annually that should be covered by state funds.
+Unfortunately, the state of NC does not provide enough funding to Chatham County Schools and our tax dollars add approximately $14M additional for staffing and resources to our schools annually that should be covered by state funds.

 Teacher Vacancies